NeedsAUsername/workout-journal-website/README.md

 If you decide/change the standard exercises or featured programs that I have currently, you will need to change the test specs since they are dependent on them.

+# Contributing
+Fork, make changes, describe the changes, and open a pull request against this repo

 # License
 MIT